dtoebe/Logseq-GPSI/pages/Vendor Critical.md

 	- Vendor Ticket(s): EVCC-46
 	- Update: [[Sep 3rd, 2024]]
 		- We need an update today.
 They might have the RCA this week
 		- #sensata Status: the devices came w/ #firmware 1.4.3 and creates a unreadable partition.
+Cannot be rolled back. #sensata only has stock of the affected units.
+Waiting on update from #sensata
 	- Update: [[Aug 28th, 2024]]
 		- DONE can we check to see if a #sim change will effect anything
 			- [[Sep 3rd, 2024]] we tried to no avail